What is Anishinabe Wakiagun?

 The average length of a resident's stay is 21 months, with the longest at 4 1/2 years.
 60% stay for more than one year.
 5% stay 3-6 months and 17% stay up to 3 months.

-Residents must have 20 or more admissions to detox centers in the last three years, two or more attempts at chemical dependency treatment, and have been homeless the majority of the last five years.
+Residents must have 20 or more admissions to detox centers in the last three years, two or more attempts at chemical dependency treatment, and have been homeless the majority of the last two years.
 Other indicators of eligibility include physical deterioration and evidence that the individual is incapable of self-management due to alcohol use.

-Most chronic alcoholics do not have health care coverage.
 The goal of the health care management component is to reduce the number of times emergency services are used by the resident and introduce them to health care systems.
 As residents of Anishinabe Wakiagun, the individual is entitled to medical coverage and their continuing eligibility is monitored by their case manager.
 100% of Anishinabe Wakiagun residents have medical coverage.

 Goals and Objectives: